 Can teach the best Spanish slang from Latin America or Spain and how they change from one country to the next.

-I'm a graduated architect so I can help with Interior designs, renovations, landscapes, inspections and many other design projects like a tattoo idea.
+I'm a graduated architect so I can help with Interior designs, renovations, landscapes, inspections and many other design projects like a tattoo or logo idea.

 Can help with the chores, I used to cook all my foods before I left home and later on learned dishes and tricks of the trade from fellow surfers and some gigs in bars and restaurants.
 Could also make vegetarian recipes or traditional food from Venezuela.

 Can teach how to stay in shape and progress in calisthenics (workout with your own body) which is useful to be healthy on a budget, train while you travel or if you are too lazy to go to the gym.
 These are becoming more and more popular with the whole COVID thing so if you are interested just ask.